learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 ~~~~~~~~~~~~~~~~~~
 - Added options to customize the amount of financial aid granted using the financial aid approval module.
 - Added a public view for emails that have been marked as public (this is a new option in the comm panel).
 Anonymous (not signed in) users can read a generic (no private information) version of an email at /email/<id> (actual links are on the email monitoring page and comm panel confirmation page).
-- The "choice" field for classroom furnishings and floating resources now accepts up to 200 characters.
-- Added a default FAQ page at /faq (/faq.html should also work).
-- Timeslots for classrooms and floating resources on the resources page are no longer grouped if they occur <15 minutes apart.
 - Added links to usernames in the scheduler, financial aid approval module, and the manage events page.
 - Added a student search box to the accounting module.
-- Added documentation for modules, which is shown on the main program management page.
-The additional modules on this page are now alphabetized.
 - Pages that use the usersearch form interface now list the module name.
-- Added enrollment limit options (max timeslots and max sections) to the class lottery.

 Minor bug fixes
 ~~~~~~~~~~~~~~~